Can get used to and respond to human voice

 Syrian hamster behavior is solitary and territorial, with the exception being their socializing during the mating season.
 They mark their home ranges with their scent glands on their flanks, both for marking territory, identifying individuals, as well as helping them find their way home due to having poor vision.
 Male hamsters are unique in that they lick their bodies near the flank glands to dampen the fur and drag their sides along objects to mark their territory, while females use bodily secretions as well as feces.

 Syrian hamsters were thought to be nocturnal, but they are actually crepuscular.
 They spend their daylight hours in burrows and become active at dusk, which is when they take multiple trips to forage between food sources and their burrow to find, carry and store food while avoiding the extremes of daytime and nighttime temperatures.
-They can travel as much as 8 miles in one evening to find and cache food, but often travel 2-5 miles in a 24-hour period.
+They can travel as much as 8 miles in one evening to find and catch food but often travel 2-5 miles in a 24-hour period.

 In a lifetime, one hamster can store up to one ton of food.
 They keep their food separated from their urination and nesting areas.
 The exception is very old hamsters with weak teeth, who soak hard seeds and nuts with urine in order to soften them for eating.
 Syrian hamsters are excellent housekeepers who clean their hoards of molding and rotting food.
 In the wild, they carry food home in their cheek pouches and empty them by pushing the food out through their open mouths from back to front with their paws until their pouches are empty.
 Sometimes, they may stuff their pouches so full that they cannot close their mouths.